taragopal/azure_ai102_labs/README.md

 ### Implement knowledge mining and information extraction solutions (15–20%)
 - **Content Understanding** ([genai_content_understanding.ipynb](genai_content_understanding.ipynb)): Document (invoice) analysis, Audio analysis, Create a custom analyzer.
 - **AI Search** ([ai_search.ipynb](ai_search.ipynb)): Querying an index.

-## ⚠️ Disclaimer

-At the time of this writing, Azure is continuously updating its AI concepts and services to keep up with the rapidly evolving AI landscape.
-As a result, some SDK packages, APIs, or functions may not work as expected or could be deprecated without notice.

-This repository is intended for learning and experimentation—please validate official documentation when building production-grade solutions.